wehaveweneed-xx/wehaveweneed/README.rst

     cd wehaveweneed

 In order to run the application, you must first customize the Django settings to your specific configuration.
-Please refer to the settings_ section.
+Please refer to the `Settings` section.

 If you are using SQLite as your database, just run syncdb::